Covid-19 and caring for someone

 - Your contact number

-Once we have received your email, someone will get in contact with you to discuss requirements and confirm your order.
-PPE will need to be picked up from Council offices or, if that is not possible, we can arrange for it to be delivered to you.
+Once we have received your email, someone will get in contact with you to discuss your requirements and confirm your order.
+You will need to collect the PPE from Council offices or, if that is not possible, we can arrange for it to be delivered to you.

-Please refer to the recommended PPE for unpaid carers which provides details of PPE that a carer needs to wear for a number of different scenarios.
-Having referred to the above recommended PPE for informal carers, if you do require PPE please email email@example.com and provide the following information so that your request can be processed as quickly as possible:
+Please refer to the recommended PPE for unpaid carers which provides details of PPE that a carer needs to wear in a number of different scenarios.
+Having referred to the above recommended PPE for unpaid carers, if you do require PPE please email firstname.lastname@example.org and provide the following information so that we can process your request as quickly as possible:

 - Your name